Millwright, Pre-Employment Certificate

 MW105 Millwright and Machinist Alignment Rigging and Fasteners (2)

 To register for technical apprenticeship training you must be indentured as an apprentice and eligible for training.
-Typically, students would be employed full-time with a company and have signed a contract of apprenticeship with them and have that contract registered by AIT.
+Typically, students would be employed full-time with a company and have signed a contract of apprenticeship with them that is registered by AIT.

 Apprenticeship information can be accessed by visiting the AIT website at www.tradesecrets.gov.ab.ca.